Wingnut Wines x Hot 4 U

 Beak at The Haggerston

 So, the HOT4U guys have been pretty busy.
-Straight after the Cave Cuvée pop-up they’re taking over the kitchens at The Haggerston pub for their new nose-to-tail chicken concept, Beak.
+Hot on the heels of their residency at The Prince Arthur, they’ve taken over the kitchens at The Haggerston pub for their new nose-to-tail chicken concept, Beak.
 Expect their typical boundless creativity to be unleashed on high-class junk food like oysters with BBQ chilli schmaltz and koji fried chicken.

 Lucky Buns at Carousel